bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 - change the rotation angle according to the current time, frequency and amplitude for the shake effect
 - restore the angle to its initial value

-For simplicity, global variables are used to store main script states.
+For simplicity in this tutorial, global variables are used to store script states.
 As each script runs in its own context, no interference with other scripts is expected (a more re-usable version of these functions should pass everything as arguments).
 The Python code looks like:

 ``` Python
 # Name of the source to shake